Ms. Foundation For Women Inc - Funder Overview

 Overview

 Founded in 1972 by Gloria Steinem, Patricia Carbine, Letty Cottin Pogrebin, and Marlo Thomas, the Ms. Foundation for Women celebrated its 50th anniversary in 2023.
-Over five decades, the foundation has invested over $90 million in more than 1,600 grassroots organizations fighting for gender and racial justice nationwide.
+Over five decades, the foundation has invested over $90 million in more than 1,600 grassroots organisations fighting for gender and racial justice nationwide.
 In 2023, the foundation launched a $100 million capital campaign, "Creating the Future We Deserve," building off a $50 million legacy gift.
-The foundation's strategic approach emphasizes providing general operating support to organizations led by and for women and girls of color, with 90% of their grantee portfolio comprised of such organizations.
-As Teresa C. Younger, President and CEO (who will step down in 2026 after 12 years), states: "Women of color can't be the new thing for one or two years.
+The foundation's strategic approach emphasises providing general operating support to organisations led by and for women and girls of colour, with 90% of their grantee portfolio comprised of such organisations.
+As Teresa C. Younger, President and CEO (who will step down in 2026 after 12 years), states: "Women of colour can't be the new thing for one or two years.
 We need to truly invest in their leadership, give them the money to pay themselves and their teams and to do the work they want in their communities over time."

 Funding Priorities